 Store feta dressing in a tightly closed mason jar in the refrigerator.
 It will keep for up to 4 days.
 If you don’t think you can use 1 ½ cups of feta dressing up in that time (never an issue in my house), just halve the recipe.

 The dressing will thicken as it sits in the fridge.
 To thin it out, simply add a tablespoon of water and whisk well.
 If it is still too thick, continue to add water (a tablespoon at a time) and whisk until you reach the consistency you want.

 - 3 tablespoons Extra virgin olive oil

 - Water, up to ½ cup

-- Into a blender or the bowl of a large food processor fitted with the S-blade, add yogurt, feta, lemon juice, and a generous drizzle (about 3 to 4 tablespoons) good extra virgin olive oil and 2 to 3 tablespoons water.
+- Into a blender or the bowl of a large food processor fitted with the S-blade, add yogurt, feta, grated garlic, lemon juice, and a generous drizzle (about 3 to 4 tablespoons) good extra virgin olive oil and 2 to 3 tablespoons water.
 Blend until you reach the consistency of a creamy dressing, adding more water (about 1 tablespoon at a time) as needed.

 - What feta cheese to use?
 Blocks of feta cheese in the brine work the best here.
 Avoid the pre-crumbled variety.

 - To Mix it Up: Add 2 tablespoons finely chopped fresh parsley, basil, or mint